 - Once the rice indicator comes on warm mode, turn off the cooker.
 Gently toss the rice grains with spatula.
 (Most rice cookers will automatically switch to the "Warm" mode when rice is cooked).

-- Garnish with cliantro if you like.
+- Garnish with cilantro if you like.

 - Serve warm cumin rice cooked in rice cooker with your favorite curries and vegetables!